The beautiful and vibrant Temescal neighborhood of Oakland, CA

 What Dave says about Regan

 “I have so many good times with Regan.
 One of the first things that enamored me to her was seeing how sweet, caring, and fun she is with her nephew.
 I love watching them build gigantic cushion-sheet forts, dress up as pirates, enact elaborate plays with complex set designs.
-I’ve seen her spend hours, patiently working as his Lego assistant, helping find all the right pieces so he can finish constructing a complicated Ninjago Lego set.
 It’s given me a sense of the love, steady support, and good times she’ll provide as a parent.
 I can’t wait to see her with our child, making pancakes in the morning, blasting some classic soul, with spoon-microphones raised to their mouths, belting out Aretha Franklin.
 It will be a sight to see!”

-Dave grew up alongside his twin brother, one younger brother, politically active parents, and a Labrador retriever in Seattle, WA.
-He has a PhD in Statistics and works for a UC Berkeley labor policy think tank that has been in the thick of a number of important issues, such as raising the state minimum wage to $15 and extending Medicaid coverage to undocumented children in California.
-He’s worked on and off as an organizer/activist for his union and volunteers with local nonprofits.
-In the city, he’s often with friends at demonstrations (especially these days).
-When he is not trying to make the world a better place, you’ll find him planting tomatoes in the backyard garden or biking in the Oakland hills.
+Dave grew up alongside his twin brother, one younger brother, politically active parents, and a Labrador retriever named Dolly in Seattle, WA.
+He has a PhD in Statistics and works for a UC San Francisco homelessness and housing policy think tank that is working to end homelessness in California and across the country.
+He’s worked on and off as an organizer for his union and volunteers with local nonprofits.
+On weekends, you’ll find him working in the backyard veggie garden, biking in the Oakland hills, or cooking up big pots of delicious food.
 When he can, he heads to the Sierras to backpack in the wilderness.
 But what he loves most is a cozy evening at home with Regan.

 What Regan says about Dave…